About

 Teaching

-Christina has designed and taught different undergraduate courses in political science focusing on constitutionalism and political theory.
+Christina has designed and taught different undergraduate and graduate courses in political science focusing on constitutionalism and political theory.
 She views her concentration on constitutional rights as offering an important opportunity to educate students about their own rights and duties in a constitutional democracy.
-Christina was chosen to receive the University of Texas Liberal Arts Council’s Excellence in Teaching Award for the 2017-2018 academic year.
+As a graduate student, Christina was chosen to receive the University of Texas Liberal Arts Council’s Excellence in Teaching Award.
 Read her interview with the American Political Science Association about teaching and her contribution to APSA’s RAISE the Vote Campaign.

 Constitutional Principles.
 Syllabus.